ris0801/DeepLearning-FinalProject/README.md

 ## Instructions to run the python files

 All the files have been ran on NYU HPC cluster, and graphs have been built using Google colab.

-ALl the files can independently produce results, and can be seprately run in colab, each file contains appropraite code for reproducing all graphs provided in Results in Report.
+All the files can independently produce results, and can be seprately run in colab, each file contains appropriate code for reproducing all graphs provided in Results in Report.